How Foster Children Shop For Free

 How Much Clothing Can We Get?

 My Foster Kids Foundation’s main mission is to provide clothing for foster children.
-The profits from the retail store will provide educational assistance and scholarships to foster children.
+The profits from the retail store will provide educational assistance and scholarships to foster children, and provide operating expenses for our store locations.
 Foster children do not have to live in the local area to take advantage of our programs.

 How Do We Register?

-Currently, just come to Fosters reStore at 7865 Green Bay Road in Kenosha with the proper paperwork, and we will get you signed up.
+Currently, just come to either Fosters reStore locations, Kenosha at 7865 Green Bay Road, or Racine at 2000 Lathrop Ave., with the proper paperwork, and we will get you signed up.